Articles

 Infographic-Style Numbers

-As we mentioned in the article about web scannability, readers subconsciously associate numbers with facts, stats, sizes and distance — data which is potentially useful.
-So numbers included in copy catch reader’s attention while words representing numerals can be missed in the bulk of copy.
+As we mentioned in the article about web scannability, readers subconsciously associate numbers with facts, stats, sizes, and distance — data which is potentially useful.
+So numbers included in copy catch the reader’s attention while words representing numerals can be missed in the bulk of the copy.
 What’s more, numbers are more compact than the textual numeral, so it makes the content more concise and time-saving for scanning.
 One of the trending design features goes even further: it makes the numbers prominent and more noticeable than text as it’s often done in infographics.

 biography website design